• Home

 20 Facts About Mission to Mars

 • There have been 56 missions to Mars, out of which only 26 have been successful.
 The first Mars mission was the USSR’s Marsnik I in 1960.
-A total of 39 orbiters, rovers, and landers have been sent to Mars since then, with only 16 been successful.
+A total of 39 orbiters, rovers, and landers have been sent to Mars since then, with only 16 being successful.
 The Exobiology on Mars program by Europe kicked off in 2016.
 Europe’s Exobiology on Mars program, with the mission to search for signs of life and map the planet for environmental hazards, to human-crewed missions shortly.

 • The cheapest Mars mission ever is India’s Mars Orbiter Mission (MOM), which costs just $72 million, less than the shooting cost of the movie “Zero Gravity.”